 - Avoid eating a high-carb, low-fat diet filled with grains and sugar.

-Studies have shown that unhealthy fats increase inflammation, while healthy fats decrease it.
+that unhealthy fats increase inflammation, while healthy fats decrease it.
 The recommended foods decrease inflammation.

 Some experts go even further by stating that inflammation plays a role in causing many diseases.

 According to Karen Lamphere, MS, CN, conditions like asthma, allergies, arthritis, inflammatory bowel disease, heart disease, Alzheimer’s, cancer, and diabetes can be made worse or better depending on a person’s diet.

 So what does a anti-inflammatory diet that speeds surgical healing (and boosts your health in general) consist of?

 What to eat?
 These foods will reduce inflammation (and speed surgical healing):

 - Omega-3 fats such as extra-virgin olive oil and omega-3 fatty acids found in fatty fish, fish oil, walnut and walnut oil, flax and flaxseed oil, and hempseed and hempseed oil.

 - Eat lots of vegetables and fruits.
 Especially dark leafy greens and blueberries.
 But also doctors will also tell you to eat capers, red onions, pineapples and apples to help the swelling go down faster.
 Broccoli and salmon are also anti-inflammatory.

 - Spinach is one of the most potent anti-inflammatory foods.
 It is very rich in antioxidant nutrients, including beta-carotene, vitamin E, vitamin C, and the trace mineral copper.
 Spinach, because of these nutrients is a natural immunity booster and is known to reduce inflammation.